-- "ADRs" are to the American depositary receipts that evidence our ADSs; - "ADSs" are to our American depositary shares, each of which represents four of our ordinary shares; - "CAGR" is to compound annual growth rate; - "China" or "PRC" are to the People's Republic of China, excluding the special administrative regions of Hong Kong and Macau; - "Korea" is to the Republic of Korea, or South Korea; - "Nasdaq" is to the Nasdaq Global Select Stock Market; - "NT dollar," "NT dollars" or "NT\$" are to New Taiwan dollars, the legal currency of Taiwan; - "ROC" or "Taiwan" are to the Republic of China, the official name of Taiwan; - "shares" or "ordinary shares" are to our ordinary shares, with a par value US\$0.01 per share; - "U.S. GAAP" is to generally accepted accounting principles in the United States; - "U.S. dollar," "U.S. dollars" or "US\$" are to United States dollars, the legal currency of the United States; and - "we," "us," "our company," the "Company," "our," "SMTC" and "Silicon Motion" are to Silicon Motion Technology Corporation and its subsidiaries.
+- "ADRs" are to the American depositary receipts that evidence our ADSs; - "ADSs" are to our American depositary shares, each of which represents four of our ordinary shares; - "CAGR" are to compound annual growth rate; - "China" or "PRC" are to the People's Republic of China, excluding the special administrative regions of Hong Kong and Macau; - "Korea" are to the Republic of Korea, or South Korea; - "Nasdaq" are to the Nasdaq Global Select Stock Market; - "NT dollar," "NT dollars" or "NT\$" are to New Taiwan dollars, the legal currency of Taiwan; - "ROC" or "Taiwan" are to the Republic of China, the official name of Taiwan; - "shares" or "ordinary shares" are to our ordinary shares, with a par value US\$0.01 per share; - "U.S. GAAP" are to generally accepted accounting principles in the United States; - "U.S. dollar," "U.S. dollars" or "US\$" are to United States dollars, the legal currency of the United States; and - "we," "us," "our company," "our," "SMTC" and "Silicon Motion" are to Silicon Motion Technology Corporation and its subsidiaries.

-Silicon Motion, the Silicon Motion logo, NANDSustain, NANDXtend, SSDLifeGuard, SSDLifeSaver, TurboMLC, FerriSSD, Ferri-eMMC, Ferri-UFS, the powered by SiliconMotion logo, InstantView, MonTitan, the MonTitan logo, PerformaShape, NANDCommand, the Shannon Systems logo, PCIe-RAID, DIRECT-IO, Hyper-IO, Bigtera, the Bigtera logo, VirtualStor, CloudStor, and StorVisor are our trademarks or registered trademarks.
+Silicon Motion, the Silicon Motion logo, NANDSustain, NANDXtend, SSDLifeGuard, SSDLifeSaver, TurboMLC, FerriSSD, Ferri-eMMC, the powered by SiliconMotion logo, InstantView, the Shannon Systems logo, PCIe-RAID, DIRECT-IO, Hyper-IO, Bigtera, the Bigtera logo, VirtualStor, CloudStor, and StorVisor are our trademarks or registered trademarks.
 We may also refer to trademarks of other corporations and organizations in this document.